howerj/edlin/readme.md

 to end of the last inserted line.
 To exit insert mode type a single '.' character on an empty line.

-* h
+* h OR ?

 Print out the help message.
 This is all.

-* ?
+* @

-Print information about the currently opened file.
+Print information about the currently opened file and editor state.

 * \[#\]\[,#\]s$